Akashnb/My-IPO-Alerts/README.md

 ## 🚀 Optional upgrades `(not required)`

 - 🔕➡️🔔 **Also alert on "no IPOs today"** — uncomment the last line in `main()` in `ipo_gmp_alert.py`.
-- 🤖 **Real "AI" summarization** — pipe the day's IPO list through the Claude API to get a one-line plain-English take on each IPO (needs a paid Anthropic API key, so left out to keep this 100% free — happy to add it if you want it later).
+- 🤖 **Even richer AI summaries** — pipe the day's IPO list through a second AI call to get a one-line plain-English take on each IPO's outlook, beyond just the raw numbers.

 ---